Lucene in 5 minutes

 int hitsPerPage = 10;

-IndexReader reader = IndexReader.open(index);
+IndexReader reader = DirectoryReader.open(index);

 IndexSearcher searcher = new IndexSearcher(reader);

-ScoreDoc[] hits = collector.topDocs().scoreDocs;
+ScoreDoc[] hits = docs.scoreDocs;

 // 4. display results